Information and advice

 KIM Library and IT Support is your first point of contact for library and IT questions.

-Please contact our subject coordinators if you have subject-specific questions.
+Please contact our subject specialists if you have subject-specific questions.
 They will be glad to assist you with all your research questions and questions regarding media-acquisition.

 KIM provides extensive course offerings for all students, including, for example, an introduction to using reference management software (EndNote and Zotero) and various IT and information literacy courses.